CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ### Objectives:

 In this lab, you will do two things: (1) install Open JDK, IntelliJ, and TomEE Plus.
 These tools will be used throughout much of the course.
-And (2) you will solve some Raft puzzles and answer questions about proof of work and SHA256.
-There will be a few exercises along the way.
+And (2) you will complete some small programming exercises and Raft exercises.

 Answers to the exercises appear at the bottom of this lab.